Frequently Asked Questions

 • Maintains network connectivity

-• Votes on governance proposals (Tier 2+)
+• Votes on governance proposals (Bronze tier and above)

 • Produces daily blocks (selected randomly)